melchor629/youtubedl-audio-api/README.md

 ### GET /api/\<youtube-id\>/\<quality-id\>

 The same as before, but selecting only a video or audio quality through the id selected.
 The response will only contain one URL (for the selected quality).
+The quality ID must be one of the list of availables (see `formats` endpoint).

 An example of <https://youtubeaudio.majorcadevs.com/api/0RLvtm0EghQ/140>